-Are you wondering how best to interview candidates?
 As your processes change, it’s important to ensure that everyone involved in the hiring phase is on the same page about how your organization will source, screen, onboard and effectively manage talent.
 You also want to ensure that the person you video interview is the person you hire!

 For you and your team, an effective strategy may include documenting and sharing process changes in a central environment to provide guidance and minimize confusion on how to conduct a video interview.

 Organizations like LinkedIn, for example, created a shared document where remote workers from around the world could post questions about the new video interview process and leadership would respond with answers and resources about how the company will be conducting their video interviews.

 When extending a video interview, give a detailed rundown of the meeting and share the expectations, timelines and the names of the participants who will be involved in the video process.

 First thing’s first: Do you have a strong WIFI or internet connection for video?

 Some areas in your home or remote working location will have better signal strengths than others, so make sure to test which area has the strongest one to perform your video interviews.